Phase transition on the fluctuation of the structure of random walk ranges: Abstract

 \section{Abstract}

 We investigate fluctuation phenomena for the graph distance and the number of cut points associated with random media arising from the range of a random walk.
-Our results demonstrate a sequence of dimension-dependent phase transitions in the scaling behavior of these fluctuations, leading to qualitatively different regimes across dimensions lower than six, equal to six, and higher than six.
-In particular, in six dimensions, we show that the convergence to the normal distribution occurs under a scaling different from that of the standard central limit theorem.
-We also give the related results for the effective resistance of the random walk range.
+Our results demonstrate a sequence of dimension-dependent phase transitions in the scaling behavior of these fluctuations, leading to qualitatively different regimes, with a distinct phase transition in dimension 6.
+In particular, we remark that convergence in dimension 6 occurs with a non-standard rescaling.